- About Us

 In 2000 the Association created a Student Membership category for full time college students who are majoring in law enforcement and/or forensic science related fields.
 This program allows a student the opportunity to avail themselves of the educational information and training offered to IAI members.

 The IAI prides itself on being an international association.
 Although most conferences have been held in the United States, several have been held outside the United States.
 Conferences were held in Canada in 1925, 1935, 1950, 1980, and 2003, Cuba in 1952, Bermuda in 1954, and England in 1986.
-Current plans have another conference scheduled for August 2013 to be held in Providence, Rhode Island.
+The Centennial conference was held in California in 2015.